This Quality Adaptive Clothing Helps Older Adults Get Dressed Easily

 This is where adaptive clothing can help.
 As the name suggests, it adapts clothing to make dressing easier for people who need it.
 Inclusive clothing can be life changing for seniors who live alone, don’t want help getting dressed, are in an assisted living facility or want to reduce their amount of home care support.

-Let’s look at how easy access clothing works, and our favourite adaptive clothing brand.
+Let’s look at how adaptive clothing works, and our favourite adaptive clothing brand.

 How Adaptive Clothing Works